TakashiNakagawa/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 1. Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

 As a first step, I decided to increase images and convert images by two ways.
-One is to rotate the images and two is to translate the images, because training set images are well centered and not rotated.
+One is to rotate the images and two is to translate the images because training set images are well centered and not rotated.

 rotate example

 translate example

-Below shows that training images are incresed 3 times.
+Below shows that training images are increased 3 times.

 ![alt text][image3]

-As a second step, I decided to convert images to grayscale and normalize because that are thought to be more robust.
+As a second step, I decided to convert images to grayscale and normalize because that is thought to be more robust.

 Here is an example of a traffic sign image before and after grayscaling.